During the years 1997-2007, there was a significant rise in government spending, though as a % of GDP the rise was less marked.

 However, the budget situation was also improved by impressive tax revenues from the housing and financial boom.
 When the credit crunch hit, tax revenues rapidly dwindled causing a marked deterioration in public finances.

-- However, the 2000s, wasn’t a classical inflationary boom (like for example, the Lawson boom of the 1980s).
+- The 2000s, wasn’t a classical inflationary boom (like for example, the Lawson boom of the 1980s).
 Inflation remained low.
 Outwardly, the economy appeared a model of low inflation stability.
-The deficit was higher than desirable, but at 2% of GDP, hardly cause for immediate concern.
+In retrospect, the deficit was higher than desirable, but at 2% of GDP – hardly cause for immediate concern.
 The real boom came through asset markets.
 Rising house prices, and a financial bubble.

-- Greater restraint in government spending may have tempered this financial bubble.
-But, the causes of the financial boom were much more than simply higher government spending.
-Higher spending on the NHS was not the cause of the financial boom.
-Even if the government had restrained spending, there would still have been an asset bubble and credit crunch.
+- Greater restraint in government spending may have tempered this financial bubble, but only very marginally.
+The causes of the financial boom was not really related to government spending on the NHS.
+It was due to the over-exuberance, de-regulation and booming housing markets.
+See causes of credit crunch.
+Even if the UK government had restrained spending, there would still have been a global asset bubble and credit crunch.

 Was the Increased Budget Deficits a Failure of Keynesian Economics?

 - Many associate Keynesian economics with higher government spending, but this is only half the situation.
 Keynesian economics calls for counter-cyclical spending and deficits.
 Thus, in a period of strong economic growth, Keynesian economics would advocate balancing the budget or even pursuing a budget surplus.

 - If the government had entered the credit crunch with a budget surplus and lower public sector debt, the government would have had more room to pursue a real and sustained economic stimulus.Yet, even a budget deficit of 11% of GDP in 2009/10 did not cause higher bond yields; there was strong demand for purchasing UK government bonds.